 4. Snowshoeing and Winter Hiking

-There are many snowshoe and winter hiking opportunities across the Forest including the Hell Canyon Trail, Willow Creek Trail #8 Loop, Iron Creek Trail #15 from Lakota Lake, Harney Peak, Dugout Gulch, Old Baldy, Rimrock and Little Spearfish trails.
+There are many snowshoe and winter hiking opportunities across the Forest including the Hell Canyon Trail, Willow Creek Trail #8 Loop, Iron Creek Trail #15 from Lakota Lake, Black Elk Peak, Dugout Gulch, Old Baldy, Rimrock and Little Spearfish trails.
 These trails can be challenging in the winter but offer a beauty all their own.
 See all Forest trails online here.